Guidance

 Sample size

-Small-scale non-commercial clinical trials will usually involve no more than 25 animals treated with the test product.
-However, where it is necessary to permit meaningful statistical analyses, larger sample sizes may be accepted, where adequate justification has been provided.
+Small-scale non-commercial clinical trials will usually involve no more than 25 animals in the group treated with the test product.
+However, where it is necessary to permit meaningful statistical analyses, larger sample sizes may be accepted.
+In these cases, you should provide an adequate statistical justification as part of the application.

 Design